Westside Family Handbook

 Nicole Caden (nicolec@westsideschool.org) Director of Advancement: Enrollment management, annual giving, major gifts, community relations, marketing initiatives.

-Andrew DeLappe (andrewd@westsideschool.org), Business & Operations Assistant: Billing and building maintenance.
+Andrew DeLappe (andrewd@westsideschool.org), Business & Operations Associate: Billing and building maintenance.

-Shoshannah Hoffman (shoshannahh@westsideschool.org), Communications & Marketing Associate: Westside communications, social media, Westside Stories blog, Insider newsletter, school calendar, Family Portal.
+Shoshannah Hoffman (shoshannahh@westsideschool.org), Communications & Marketing Specialist: Westside communications, social media, Westside Stories blog, Insider newsletter, school calendar, family portals.

 Leo Lai (leol@westsideschool.org), Director of Extended Day & Summer Programs: After-school care, after-school enrichment, summer programming.

-Catey Roe (cateyr@westsideschool.org), Director of Teaching & Learning: Middle School learning strategies, support, and referrals, additional learning support coaching.
+Catey Roe (cateyr@westsideschool.org), Director of Teaching & Learning: Learning strategies, support, and referrals, additional learning support coaching.

 Mike Thomas (miket@westsideschool.org), Director of Athletics & Middle School P.E.
 Teacher: Team and league coordination, program and coaching oversight.